 Originally announced as Conan: King of Thieves, a new direction was decided upon and the movie was edited to receive a PG rating.
 Dubious decisions mar the production: the wasting of Andre the Giant by burying him in a full-body costume, the original intent to cast David “Squiggy” Lander as the thief Malak, the inclusion of the character of Malak, the list just goes on.

 That said, as a general sword & sorcery movie, it is still a good deal of fun.
 Malak plays out as that gamer pal that we all have that is more interested in wise-cracks than rolling dice while Grace Jones simply devours scenery (and a part of Wilt Chamberlain’s ear) as Zula.
-Each of the support characters have their moments to shine, making this more of an ensemble film about an adventuring party than one centered on its titular barbarian.
+Each of the support characters has their moments to shine, making this more of an ensemble film about an adventuring party than one centered on its titular barbarian.

 Here is our “half” film.
 REH created the character Red Sonya of Rogatino – a fiery-haired fighting woman from 16th century Europe.
 Red Sonja, the metal-bikini wearing “she-devil with a sword” was a comic book creation very (very) loosely based on Sonya.
 That would be the end of the Howard connection right there if it weren’t for Arnold Schwarzenegger (appearing as High Lord Kalidor) “co-starring” alongside, then unknown, Bridgit Nielson.
 This is the last film to attempt to maintain the feel of the original Conan films, but it just can’t manage it.